 Graduate Student Prize in Applied Military History Submission Guidelines

-The prize will be awarded at the Society’s awards luncheon.
-The awardee will receive $1,000, and will be reimbursed for up to $1,000 in travel expenses to attend the Annual Meeting.
+The prize will be awarded at the Society’s awards dinner during the Annual Meeting of the Society for Military History, April 30-May 3, 2020.
+The awardee will receive $1,000 and will be reimbursed for up to $1,000 in travel expenses to attend the Annual Meeting.
 In addition, the awardee will receive a paid trip to Washington, DC to deliver the essay’s findings to members of the national security policy community.
-The winning essay will be considered for publication in the Journal of Military History.
+The winning essay will also be considered for publication in the Journal of Military History.

 Essays should be submitted in electronic form to Emma Bates at PHS@csis.org.